Please also see my All-Time World Cup Team Index.

 GK: Amadeo Carrizo

 He played around the same time as Carrizo.
 He earned 59 caps.
 He missed the 1958 World Cup Finals because he moved to Real Madrid in 1957 and Argentina did not select overseas players.
 With Real Madrid, he won two European Cups playing alongside with Alfredo Di Stefano.
-Before Real Madrid, he played for Racing Club.
+Before Real Madrid, he played for Racing Club in Argentina.

 RB: Javier Zanetti

-Carlos Sosa started his career with Atlanta.
-He joined Boca Juniors in the 1941, where he established as one of the best defender of his generation.
+Carlos Sosa started his career with Atlanta in 1939.
+He joined Boca Juniors in the 1941, where he established as one of the best defenders of his generation.
 He won two Argentine Primera División.
 He went to play in France in 1952.
-He played for Racing Paris and Red Stars.
+He played for Racing Paris and Red Stars in Paris.
 With Argentina, he was capped 12 times.
-He won two Copa Americas.
+He won two Copa Americas(1945 and 1946).

 CB: Daniel Passarella

 Daniel Passarella was one of the best center-backs ever played the game.
-He captured Argentina when it won the World Cup in 1978.
+He captained Argentina when it won the World Cup in 1978.
 He also went to the World Cup Finals in 1982, but he was forced into have a non-playing role in 1986 after a row with Diego Maradona.
 He was also known for scoring over 140 goals in his career, very high for a defender.
 His career was associated with River Plate.
-He also played for Fiorentina in Italy.
+He also played for Fiorentina and Inter Milan in Italy.

 CB: Roberto Perfumo

 Nicknamed El Mariscal, Perfumo is considered as one of the best Argentine defenders ever.
 At club level, Perfumo played for Racing, River Plate and Brazilian team Cruzeiro.
 He was a legend with Racing Club in Argentina winning the Primera title, the Copa Libertadores and the Intercontinental Cup.
 He was considered their greatest player.
+He had 37 caps.
 He played in 1966 and 1974 WC Finals.

 CB: Roberto Ayala

 Roberto Ayala captained Argentina for 63 times, a record.
 He is also the second cap record holder for Argentina with 115 caps.
 He went to three World Cup Finals: 1998, 2002 and 2006.
 For club football, he was best remembered for winning the UEFA Cup with Valencia.
 He also played for Real Zaragoza in Spain, Milan and Napoli in Italy and River Plate in his native Argentina.

 LB: Silvio Marzolini